jbondc/design/AstSemantics.md

 loop from outside it.
 This restriction ensures all control flow graphs are well-structured.

 Branches that exit a `block`, `loop`, or `tableswitch` may take a subexpression that yields a value for the exited construct.
-If present, it's the first operand before any others.
+If present, it is the first operand before any others.

 ### Yielding values from control constructs